 Simple English definitions for legal terms

-Read a random definition: fraudulent debt
+Read a random definition: loan for exchange

 The justice system is a group of organizations that make sure people follow the law.
 There are two main parts: civil law and criminal law.
 The criminal justice system includes police, courts, and jails.
 The judicial system is different and only refers to the courts that make decisions about the law.